 Outlook Signatures are basically your digital business card.
 They contain all your contact information, to let your recipient knows how or when to reach you.
 Adding a Signature in Outlook is something people often find a bit difficult to do.

 In this article, I will explain how you can add a signature in Outlook.
 Both the online, Microsoft 365, and normal versions of Outlook.
 Also, I will give you some tips on creating an Outlook Signature.

 Good to know is that signatures in Outlook will soon sync between Outlook for Windows and Outlook Online (Microsoft 365 and Office 365).
 The feature is called “Outlook for Windows: Signature cloud settings” and is planned to roll out in December 2020.

-To add a signature to your messages in Outlook 365 (Outlook Online) you will have to open Outlook in your web browser: outlook.office.com.
+To add a signature to your emails in Outlook 365 (Outlook Online) you will have to open Outlook in your web browser: outlook.office.com

 - Select the gear icon on the right side in the top bar.

 - Add the bottom of the settings pane, select View all Outlook settings

 - Select Compose and reply